-Queretaro is located in the Heart of Mexico, and offers something for everyone.
+Queretaro is located in the Heart of Mexico and offers something for everyone.
 With an international airport, almost 500 years of written history, magic towns, and a growing wine region, you can have a jam-packed weekend of fun, or a relaxing week or two exploring things at your leisure.

 Sometimes it’s hard to know where to start, so our Queretaro wine tours will help you see more and learn more about Queretaro.
 From local cuisine to fine dining, hiking the third largest monolith in the world to relaxing with a glass (or two) of wine while admiring the views, we have the perfect tour for you to get to know the Heart of Mexico.